chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 Proteins perform a vast array of functions within organisms and they differ from one another primarily in their sequence of amino acids.
 Understanding the relationship between functionality of protein and their amino acid sequence has been of great interest to researchers.
 One particularly popular research is to apply Machine-learning approaches predicting how sequence maps to function in a data-driven manner without requiring a detailed model of the underlying physics or biological pathways.

-Usually generating millions of biological sequences from a library for a protein or enzyme usually requires heavy workload, because proteins are large biomolecules, or macromolecules, consisting of one or more long chains of amino acid residues.
+Usually generating millions of biological sequences from a library for a protein or enzyme requires heavy workload, because proteins are large biomolecules, or macromolecules, consisting of one or more long chains of amino acid residues.
 In contrast, contact matrix, which shows the physical touching within and between blocks in the amino acid sequence, is easily accessible.
-It would be
+It would be preferred if we can improve machine learning model by incorporating this cheap side information.
 However, There is currently no published method available to leverage the contact matrix information to build a classifier for predicting the functionality of proteins from their amino acid sequence, and it is not cystal clear whether the efforts needed are worthwhile.